dafalagi/dafalagi/README.md

 - 🌱 I’m currently learning Web Development and many programming languages

-- 💻 Very passionate in programming, especially Back-End Web Development.
+- 💻 Very passionate in software engineering, especially Back-End Web Development.

-- 📫 Reach me at **dafarizky34@gmail.com**

 - 💬 Ask me about anything!
 As long as it doesn't hurt anyone, I'm happy to help!

-- ⚡ Likes : Music, Anime, Sports, Games, Movies.
+- ⚡ I'm open to work and projects!

+- 📫 Reach me at **dafarizky34@gmail.com**

 <br>